Center for International Legal Studies

 FAQs for Host Universities of the Senior Lawyer Visiting Professors' Program

-The CENTER FOR INTERNATIONAL LEGAL STUDIES, in cooperation with senior lawyers from Common Law countries offer short-term appointments to host universities from Eastern Europe and the former Soviet Union during spring and autumn each year.
-More than 500 senior lawyers have taken up over 1500 appointments in the first nine years of the program.
+The CENTER FOR INTERNATIONAL LEGAL STUDIES, in cooperation with senior lawyers from Common Law countries offer short-term appointments to host universities from Eastern Europe, China and India during spring and autumn each year.
+More than 600 senior lawyers have taken up over 1800 appointments in the first 11 years of the program.

 Senior Lawyer Definition |Number of Visiting Professors | Assignments | Remuneration | Travel and Housing | Courses, Erasmus, Students, Classroom | Spouse teaching | Visa | Communicating and responding | Special Event and Moot Court Team | Students help for SLVP | Dinner/Lunch invitations, Sightseeing info, and gifts | Partner institutions | Hosts Map |